MightyPork/sbmp/spec/DATAGRAMS.md

 ### User datagrams

-Ohter numbers are free to be used by the application.
+Other numbers are free to be used by the application.

 To avoid possible conflict with a future version of this spec, it's recommended to preferably use numbers >= 100 for user payloads.